keithalpichi/MNML/README.md

 # MNML

+# About
-> The minimal text editor.
+A minimal text editor.
 Free from clutter and distractions

+# To Do
+- Implement toolbar button active styling